12 Answers and 28 Strengths & Weaknesses Examples for a Job Interview

 Also, do not reveal any weaknesses which are listed as job requirements.
 This simply shows you are unfit for the job and did not take the time to review the job description.

-What is my Strength and Weakness as a Student with Examples
+What are my Strengths and Weaknesses as a Student?
+With Examples

 Failing a test or being rejected from a job can make you believe that you are not skilled at anything.
 However, you should not start thinking negatively or begin doubting your abilities.